Make someone smile

 - Holme Lea Country Interiors offer free postage with online orders as well as a click and collect option.
 Local doorstep drops are available to Helmsley residents.

-- Ley Hall Virtual Christmas Market came about when the real event had to be cancelled.
+- Ley Hall Virtual Christmas Market was set up following the real event being cancelled.
 You can still support crafts people in the Esk Valley by scrolling through the Facebook page and browsing the posts.

 - Libby Butler Jewellers has a selection of items via their website, Facebook and Twitter.
 Phone or email to order with free delivery locally and nationwide.